mkurz/deadbolt-2-guide/manuscript/06-deadbolt-java-controllers.md

 The dynamic constraints available are

-- Dynamic
+- `Dynamic`
-- Pattern - when using CUSTOM
+- `Pattern` - when using CUSTOM

+**Anything else?**

+Now you mention it, you can combine all of the above in arbitrary compositions to define constraint trees.
+These can be applied using the `Composite` annotation.

 {pagebreak}